anagnostop/gio-research/content/home/welcome.md

 <br>

-Welcome to our **machine learning research group** at Florida Institute of Technology in Melbourne, Florida, US.
+Welcome to our **machine learning research group**, which is part of the Center for Advanced Data Analytics & Systems ([CADAS](https://cadas.fit.edu)) of Florida Institute of Technology ([FIT](https://www.fit.edu)) in Melbourne, Florida, US.
 Find out about who we are and what we do!